The Smoothability of Normal Crossings Symplectic Varieties: Main theorem

 is known as \sf{the triple point condition}; see \cite[Proposition~2.4.3]{P}.\\

-As in the $N\!=\!2$ case of Theorem~\ref{SympSum_thm} addressed in~\cite{Gf}, the construction of \hbox{$\pi\!:(\cZ,\om_{\cZ})\!\lra\!\De$} involves some auxiliary data for~$\X$ and a compatible choice of isomorphism~$\Phi$ in~\eref{PsiDfn_e} in a given homotopy class of such isomorphisms.
+As in the $N\!=\!2$ case of Theorem~\ref{SympSum_thm} addressed in~\cite{Gf}, the construction of \hbox{$\pi\!:(\cZ,\om_{\cZ})\!\lra\!\De$} involves some auxiliary data for~$\X$ and a compatible choice of a trivialization of the complex line bundle~\eref{PsiDfn_e} in a given homotopy class.
 We call the former regularizations and recall their definition in Sections~\ref{SCDregul_subs} and~\ref{SCCregul_subs}.
-Proposition~\ref{SCC_prp}, proved in Section~\ref{SCCprpPf_subs}, ensures that each homotopy class of isomorphisms~\eref{PsiDfn_e} contains a representative compatible with a given regularization for~$\X$.
-The main part of the proof of Theorem~\ref{SympSum_thm} is carried out in Section~\ref{SympSumPf_sec}, where the chosen auxiliary data for~$\X$ and a compatible isomorphism~$\Phi$ are used to construct a one-parameter family \hbox{$\pi\!:\cZ\!\lra\!\De$} of smoothings of~$\X$.
-By Section~\ref{SympSumTriv_sec}, every one-parameter family $\pi\!:\cZ\!\lra\!\De$ of smoothings of~$\X$ determines a homotopy class of trivializations~\eref{PsiDfn_e} and the homotopy class determined by the family constructed in Section~\ref{SympSum_thm} is the homotopy class of the isomorphism~$\Phi$ used to construct~it.
+Proposition~\ref{SCC_prp}, proved in Section~\ref{SCCprpPf_subs}, ensures that each homotopy class of trivializations of~\eref{PsiDfn_e} contains a representative compatible with a given regularization for~$\X$.
+The main part of the proof of Theorem~\ref{SympSum_thm} is carried out in Section~\ref{SympSumPf_sec}, where the chosen auxiliary data for~$\X$ and a compatible trivialization of~\eref{PsiDfn_e} are used to construct a one-parameter family \hbox{$\pi\!:\cZ\!\lra\!\De$} of smoothings of $(X_{\eset},(\om_i')_{i\in[N]})$.
+By Proposition~\ref{InducedIsom_prp} proved in Section~\ref{SympSumConv_subs}, every one-parameter family $\pi\!:\cZ\!\lra\!\De$ of smoothings of $(X_{\eset},(\om_i')_{i\in[N]})$ determines a homotopy class of trivializations of~\eref{PsiDfn_e}.
+By Proposition~\ref{PhiExt_prp} proved in Section~\ref{TrivExt_subs}, the homotopy class determined by the family constructed in Section~\ref{SympSumPf_sec} is the homotopy class used to construct~it.